-Qn overview of several approaches to implementing quantum information and computation, touching briefly on quantum algorithms, but the main focus being physical systems.
-In particular, the course discusses what makes a good quantum system, the physics behind the leading implementations, and the limitations on each.
-Topics covered will include: superconducting qubits, electron and nuclear spin qubits, and ion trap qubits, as well as descriptions of gate-based, adiabatic, and topologically protected quantum architectures.
+This course will provide an overview of several approaches to implementing quantum information and computation.
+It will touch briefly on quantum algorithms, but the main focus will be physical systems.
+In particular, the course will discuss what makes a good quantum system, the physics behind the leading implementations, and the limitations on each.
+Topics covered will include superconducting qubits, electron and nuclear spin qubits, and ion trap qubits, as well as descriptions of gate-based, adiabatic, and topologically protected quantum architectures.

 Sample reading list:

 Final Exam - 40%